karl-johan-grahn/phd_topic_ideas/content/misc.md

 * Behavioral economic techniques in negotiation and marketing
 * Break department barriers between R&D and Sales
 * Improve communication between production and marketing to improve SaaS capacity planning
-* EI assessment - performance management tool for assessing if colleagues understand their emotional reactions, and how well they think you understand them.
-Ask people from another culture or someone with disability.
-Ask internal or external customers how well you appear to understand their position.
-Size up a coworker or manager as best as you can.
-Record your observations and test them against how that person performs or behaves many months later.
 * Can everybody get wealthier, without anyone getting poorer
     * If income levels are increasing for everyone, who gets poorer
     * Similarly, can everyone at a company improve their career progression, without anyone falling behind